aws-amplify/amplify-flutter/README.md

 8. From the root of your project, execute `flutter pub get` and `flutter run` from your terminal.
 Make sure that an Android or iOS device is already running; this can be a virutal device started from Android Studio.

+---

+Flutter and the related logo are trademarks of Google LLC.
+We are not endorsed by or affiliated with Google LLC.